lwoodyiii/Azure-Exam-70-535/README.md

 - determine when Azure Service Fabric (ASF) is appropriate;
 - determine when Azure Functions is appropriate;
 - determine when to use API management service;
-- determine when Web API is appropriate;
+- determine when Web API is appropriate - doesn't really exist any more as a standalone offering.
+Has been folded into Azure App Services -> Web Apps.
 - determine which platform is appropriate for container orchestration;
 - consider migrating existing assets versus cloud native deployment;
 - design lifecycle management strategies